umshere/Randamoozham-3D/README.md

 1. **Further Visual Refinements**:

-   - Add texture mappings to the board and pieces
+   - Add texture mappings to the board and pieces for a more realistic appearance
-   - Enhance the lighting system for more dramatic effects
+   - Enhance the lighting system with shadows and more sophisticated illumination
-   - Consider adding environmental elements or background
+   - Consider adding environmental elements or background scenery

 2. **Interaction Enhancements**:

-   - Add hover effects or selection capability for pieces
+   - Add hover effects or selection capability for pieces when clicked
-   - Implement highlighting of important pieces based on the current event
+   - Implement highlighting of important pieces based on the current event context
-   - Consider adding optional explanatory tooltips for scene context
+   - Consider adding optional explanatory tooltips for scene context and character information

 3. **Animation Improvements**:

-   - Add more dynamic animations for special actions
+   - Add more dynamic animations for special actions and scene transitions
-   - Implement particle effects for important moments
+   - Implement particle effects for dramatic moments (battles, magic, divine interventions)
-   - Create smoother transitions between scenes with camera movements
+   - Create smoother camera movements that follow key action during scene transitions

 4. **Performance Optimization**:
-   - Review rendering performance for smoother animations
+   - Review rendering performance for smoother animations on lower-end devices
-   - Optimize lighting and shadow calculations
+   - Optimize lighting and shadow calculations for better frame rates
-   - Consider level-of-detail rendering for complex scenes
+   - Consider level-of-detail rendering for complex scenes with many pieces

 ## How to Run

-1. Ensure all project files are in the proper directory structure.
+1. Ensure all project files are in the proper directory structure as outlined in the Project Structure section.
-2. Start a local web server to serve the files (e.g., `python3 -m http.server 8000`).
+2. Start a local web server to serve the files.
+You can use one of these methods:
+   - Python: `python3 -m http.server 8000`
+   - Node.js: `npx serve`
+   - VS Code: Use the Live Server extension
-3. Open `http://localhost:8000` in a browser that supports WebGL.
+3. Open the appropriate URL in a browser that supports WebGL:
+   - If using Python server: `http://localhost:8000`
+   - If using Node.js serve: `http://localhost:5000` (default port)
+   - If using Live Server: The browser should open automatically
+4. Navigation controls:
+   - Use the mouse to orbit/rotate the view (left-click and drag)
+   - Scroll to zoom in and out
-4. Use the slider to navigate between different story events.
+   - Use the scene slider at the bottom to navigate between story events
-5. Use mouse to orbit/rotate the view, scroll to zoom, Space to pause/resume, and R to reset the visualization.
+   - Keyboard shortcuts:
+     - **Space Bar:** Pause/resume automatic scene progression
+     - **R Key:** Reset the visualization to the beginning
+     - **M Key:** Switch to manual control mode
+     - **A Key:** Switch to automatic progression mode